sdi1800218/CaptureTheFlag-Computer-Security-2023/README.md

 **TARGET**: Find the MD5 digest of the admin user's password.

-The MD5 of the password exists in the code when checks are being made.
+The MD5 of the password is fetched from the `./config/htpasswd` file in the server's runtime.

-Format string vulnerability on the `check_auth()` function of `pico` server.
+Specifically when a GET request on root is received by the server, the [check_auth()](./pico/main.c#99L) function is executed.
+The parameter of that function is the Base64 encoded username and password in the `<username>:<password>` format which is passed via the GET request's HTTP Basic Auth header: `Authorization: Basic`.

+We identify a format string vulnerability in the [check_auth()](./pico/main.c#99) function of `pico` server, where the code execution if the username provided in invalid (doesn't exist in the htpasswd file) a printf function is called without a format specifier, but with the `auth_username` variable directly.
+This allows us to input username strings that are format specifiers in C's printf().

 ```c
   // check if user is found